AllGray/AllGray.github.io/source/index.html.md

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/47.jpg)

-## Next up: the microcomputer (aka. microcontroller)
+## Microcontroller

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/48.jpg)

-the microcomputer (aka. microcontroller) socket is also soldered at the back of the MAKERbuino board.
-Important: be careful how you rotate the socket because it’s not symmetrical.
-Be sure to place it on the right indicated by a notch on the socket.
+The microcomputer (aka. microcontroller) socket is also soldered at the back of the MAKERbuino board.

+<aside class="warning">Be careful how you rotate the socket because it’s not symmetrical.
+Be sure to place it on the right indicated by a notch on the socket</aside>

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/49.jpg)

-<aside class="notice">**pro tip:** first solder the two diagonal pins of the socket.
+<aside class="notice">PRO TIP: first solder the two diagonal pins of the socket.
 Then make sure that the socket is aligned with the board nicely, correct the alignment if needed and then solder the rest of the pins</aside>

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/50.jpg)

-## Find the tiny 10kΩ resistor
+## 10kΩ Resistor

-Find the tiny 10kΩ resistor (colors: brown, black, red, golden) and solder it to the front side of the board where the R2 mark is (bottom side of the board) - this resistor is necessary for our screen to work.
+Find the tiny 10kΩ resistor (colors: brown, black, red, golden) and solder it to the front side of the board where the R2 mark is (bottom side of the board)
+This resistor is necessary for our screen to work.

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/51.jpg)

-<aside class="notice">**Pro tip:** when, you insert the resistor, bend the leads of the resistor so that it doesn’t fall out from the PCB while you’re soldering it</aside>
+<aside class="notice">PRO TIP: when, you insert the resistor, bend the leads of the resistor so that it doesn’t fall out from the PCB while you’re soldering it</aside>

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/52.jpg)
 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/53.jpg)